gmulea1/gmulea1.github.io/README.md

 > select simple, sum(area) as "1 Mile Area", (sum(area)/totalarea)*100 as "1 Mile Percent" from "1mile_zone" group by simple order by "1 Mile Percent" desc

+Using the percent from each buffer zone, I created a graph in excel that compares the distance to the percent area for each zone type.

 ![Image]( gmulea1.github.io/balt_zones.png )

 ![Image]( gmulea1.github.io/hex1.JPG "3D Veiw of Baltimore City")